Stop Foreclosure – Chapter 13

 The amount of your monthly payment depends on your monthly income and expenses.
 It also depends on the amount of debt and whether the debt is secured like a (home mortgage or an auto loan) or unsecured debt such as (credit cards, personal loans or bank loans which are not guaranteed by a government agency).

-Eric Pratt Law Firm will also help you by reducing some unsecured debts — allowing you to pay back just a fraction based on your available monthly income, in some cases as little as 10% of the total!
+Pratt & Maegli Law Firm will also help you by reducing some unsecured debts — allowing you to pay back just a fraction based on your available monthly income, in some cases as little as 10% of the total!
 Other debts must be paid in full, such as non-dischargeable priority debts.
 These include child support arrears, alimony or maintenance arrears, taxes owed government authorities, criminal fines, restitution, and all debts reduced to a judgment prior to the bankruptcy filing.
 Secured and priority debts, such as your home mortgage, must also be paid in full.